 The French jeweler plans to produce the Cartier Rotonde de Cartier Astroregulateur automatic watch in a limited series of 50 individually numbered pieces.
 Together, they will probably cost like the International Space Station*.

-Cartier Rotonde de Cartier Astroregulateur automatic watch specification
+Cartier Rotonde de Cartier Astroregulateur (ref.
+W1556211) automatic watch specification

 Movement decoration: Cotes de Geneve stripes, circular-grained mainplate